Yes, Soup for you! - Benefits of soups for weight loss

 It is really cold outside and all I want for dinner is a nice bowl of hot soup.
 Will that work within a healthy, calories controlled meal plan?
 Yes!
-Soup can be very nutritious, healthful, and economical - especially if made from scratch.
+Soup can be very nutritious, especially when loaded with vegetables, beans, legumes and whole grains.
+Soup is very satisfying due to the warm liquid and is filling when it contains high fiber ingredients.
+It is also economical - especially if made from scratch.

 Stock is the basic building block of soup.
 If you cook meat, poultry, or fish at home, then you can use the bones along with a few vegetables and herbs to make your own.
 It simply requires time - simmering for a few hours to bring out the flavor of the ingredients, especially the bones.

 It is convenient to buy stock if you don't cook at home very often.
 If you routinely buy a rotisserie chicken, then you can make your own chicken stock very easily.
 After picking off as much meat as you desire, throw the bones (not the skin) in a stock pot, cover with water, and bring to a boil.
 Add 2 carrots, 1/2 onion, and 2 stalks of celery.
 Simmer uncovered for about 2-3 hours.
 If you want a really nice recipe, try Alton Brown's chicken stock.

 Adding legumes (dried beans or peas) will add a satisfying, high-fiber carb that is also high in protein, vitamins, and minerals.
 These gems should be celebrated and spotlighted in our diets.
 Instead, they are often the butt of gas jokes (pun intended).
 By the way, post-meal gas will lessen with regular intake of beans.